-Under the ING \$310,600 Facility as last amended and restated on June 28, 2022, the following financing amounts have also been drawn: i) in October 2018, two tranches of \$22,500 each, which are repayable in 28 equal consecutive quarterly installments of \$469 and a balloon payment of \$9,375 payable together with the last installment and were used to refinance the outstanding amount under the then existing loan agreement of the vessels Peloreus and Leviathan, ii) in July 2019, two tranches of \$1,400 each, which are repayable in 16 equal consecutive quarterly installments of \$88 each, and were used to finance the acquisition and installation of scrubber equipment for the vessels Peloreus and Leviathan, iii) in March 2019 and April 2019 two tranches of \$32,100 and \$17,400, respectively, which are repayable in 28 equal consecutive quarterly principal payments of \$535 and \$311, plus a balloon payment of \$17,120 and \$8,700 respectively, both due in seven years after the drawdown date, and were used to refinance the outstanding amounts under the then existing lease agreements of the vessels Star Magnanimus and Star Alessia, iv) in May 2019 and November 2019, two tranches of \$1,400 each, which are repayable in 16 equal consecutive quarterly installments of \$88 each, and were used to finance the acquisition and installation of scrubber equipment for the vessels Star Magnanimus and Star Alessia, v) in July 2020, six tranches of a total amount of \$70,000, which are repayable in 24 equal consecutive quarterly principal payments and were used to refinance all outstanding amounts under the then existing lease agreements with CMBL of the vessels Star Claudine, Star Ophelia, Star Lyra, Star Bianca, Star Flame and Star Mona, and vi) in August 2021, two tranches of \$20,000 each, which are repayable in 20 equal consecutive quarterly principal payments of \$24 plus a balloon payment of \$14,118 due five years after their drawdown and were used to finance part of the acquisition cost of the vessels Star Eli
+Under the facility agreement with ING dated September 28, 2018 (the "ING Facility"), as amended and restated throughout the years, the following financing amounts have been drawn: i) in October 2018, two tranches of \$22,500 each, which are repayable in 28 equal consecutive quarterly installments of \$469 and a balloon payment of \$9,375 payable together with the last installment, which were used to refinance the outstanding amount under the then existing loan agreement of the vessels Peloreus and Leviathan, ii) in July 2019, two tranches of \$1,400 each, which matured in 2023, were repayable in 16 equal consecutive quarterly installments of \$88 each and were used to finance the acquisition and installation of scrubber equipment for the vessels Peloreus and Leviathan, iii) in March 2019 and April 2019 two tranches of \$32,100 and \$17,400, respectively, which were repayable in 28 equal consecutive quarterly principal payments of \$535 and \$311, plus a balloon payment of \$17,120 and \$8,700, respectively, both due in seven years after the drawdown date, and were used to refinance the outstanding amounts under the then existing lease agreements of the vessels Star Magnanimus and Star Alessia, iv) in May 2019 and November 2019, two tranches of \$1,400 each, which matured in 2023, were repayable in 16 equal consecutive quarterly installments of \$88 each and were used to finance the acquisition and installation of scrubber equipment for the vessels Star Magnanimus and Star Alessia, v) in July 2020, six tranches of a total amount of \$70,000, which are repayable in 24 equal consecutive quarterly principal payments and were used to refinance all outstanding amounts under the then existing lease agreements of the vessels Star Claudine, Star Ophelia, Star Lyra, Star Bianca, Star Flame and Star Mona, vi) in August 2021, two tranches of \$20,000 each, which are repayable in 20 equal consecutive quarterly principal payments of \$294 plus a balloon payment of \$14,118 due five years after their drawdown and were used to finance part of the acquisition cost of the vessels Star Elizabeth and Star Pavlina, vii) in June 2022, nine tranches ranging from \$9,895 to \$12,368, which are repayable in 20 equal quarterly principal payments ranging from \$261 to \$412 plus a balloon payment ranging from \$1,649 to \$6,746 due five years after their drawdown, and which were used in order to refinance the amounts under the then existing lease agreements of the vessels Star Subaru, Star Bovarius, Star Carioca, Star Capoeira, Star Macarena, Star Lambada and Star Athena acquired from Eneti Inc. and the Star Vega and to refinance the then outstanding loan amount of the vessel Madredeus, viii) in September 2023 an additional tranche of \$15,000 which is repayable in 20 quarterly installments of \$405 and a balloon payment of \$6,892, payable together with the last installment due in September 2028 and was used to refinance the outstanding amount under the then existing lease agreement of the vessel Star Lutas and ix) in November 2023, an amount of \$62,000 was drawn which was used to finance part of the Second Oaktree Share Repurchase (Note 9).